vanadium-archive/browser/src/components/help/content/main.md

 An interconnected set of mount tables forms a Vanadium *namespace*.

-Vanadium uses namespaces to find things (services), somewhat like how the WWW uses URLs to find things (web pages).
+Vanadium uses namespaces to find things (services), somewhat like how the WWW uses URLs to find things (web pages), except that namespaces find services, are distributed, and can define relative names.

 Names
 -----